Regular Office Hours:

 - Drop/Add within deadlines: Dropping or adding a course means the course will be removed (drop) or added (add) to your official transcript.
 If officially dropped, tuition and fees associated with the course are cancelled.
 If officially added, tuition and fees associated with the course are added to your account, and would need to be paid within appropriate Bursar deadlines.
 For details regarding payment or any refunds due connected to an official drop and/or add, please review your online account and contact the Bursar's Office directly with any questions.

 - It is not possible to drop/add a course after the Late Drop/Add deadline.
-Students must either withdraw from the course (if necessary) or pursue a hardship request with the Dean of Students.
+Students must either withdraw from the course (if necessary) or pursue a hardship request.
 In cases where a student withdraws from a course, the course remains on the transcript and the student is still responsible for all associated tuition and fees.
 Withdrawals can also affect your financial aid and count toward the number of times you are able to repeat the course.
 Please consult with your instructor/advisor carefully to determine the best option for you after the Drop/Add period has passed.

 - Special Drop/Add Option for courses meeting after Drop/Add: If a course meets for the first time after the Drop/Add period for the Part of Term in which the course is placed (which can sometimes happen due to weather and/or holidays), the Office of the University Registrar has a special Drop/Add option and will honor Drop/Add requests received from the student (in person, via email) for up to two business days after the first course meeting and will process them (as far as costs and transcripts) as if they occurred within the official deadline.
 This special Drop/Add option applies ONLY to courses that fall into the same category - those that have met for the first time after the Drop/Add period.